 All these questions are of course ridiculous and to prove all the naysayers wrong, here are 5 reasons why learning an endangered language is not only a supremely gratifying endeavor, but it’s one that can be done more easily than you think!
 I have experienced this by attempting to learn Iñupiaq, but these reasons can apply to any endangered language!MORE

 Let’s share another “Why a supposedly hard language isn’t as impossible as you thought” type post!
 This time from Cantonese native speaker Brian, who has guest posted here before and who organizes the Add1 challenge (now the Fluent in 3 Months Challenge).
-One of the challengers, Jan, took on Cantonese for his project and you can see the result where himself and […]MORE
+One of the challengers, Jan, took on Cantonese for his project and you […]MORE